StarfilesFileSharing/hydrafiles/README.md

 yarn
 yarn start
 ```

+**If you intend to run this in production**, run as a service to ensure uptime.

 ### Configuration
 Set config at `config.json`, advanced options can be found at the top of `index.ts`.